SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 ## Work Done

 Most of the tasks in the original proposal have been completed.
 This includes having an initial MVP, porting GDBus usage to zbus, implementing file loading and saving, completing the recording functionality, and porting the UI, which comprises the diagram, details view, and services filter, to GTK 4.

+For more details on the work done, I posted [bi-weekly updates](https://seadve.github.io/tags/gsoc-2023/) on my blog.

 ### Snapshots